Konamiman/MSX-UNAPI-specification/docs/TCP-IP UNAPI specification.md

 ERR_NOT_IMP error code.
 (Some routines depend on a given capability or not depending on the input parameters; more details are given on each routine description).

-The capabilities flags are the following.
+The first set of capabilities flags (returned whe information block 1 is requested) is as follows.
 Bit 0 is LSB of register L, bit 8 is LSB of register H.

 * Bit 0: Send ICMP echo messages (PINGs) and retrieve the answers
 * Bit 1: Resolve host names by querying a local hosts file or database